 Building Educator AI Literacy

-AI literacy is understanding, using, and critically evaluating AI technologies for various domains and contexts (Ng et al., 2021).
-Building AI literacy can help you know more about the functions and limitations of generative AI, include AI in your teaching, and keep up with new developments in AI and education.
+AI literacy is understanding, using, and critically evaluating AI technologies for various uses in different contexts (Ng et al., 2021).
+Building AI literacy can help you know more about generative AI (AI), use AI in your teaching, and keep up with new developments in AI and education.

 Working with AI at the College